 Parekh T, Pemmasani S, Desai R. Risk of Stroke With E-Cigarette and Combustible Cigarette Use in Young Adults.
 American Journal of Preventive Medicine.
 2020;58(3):446–452.

 Parekh T, Owens C, Fay K, Phillips J, Kitsantas P. Use of e-Cigarettes and Development of Respiratory Conditions in Women of Childbearing Age.
 Southern Medical Journal.
 2020;113(10):488–494.

 Disability and Healthcare Disparities

 I believe that in every extended family, there will be at least one person with some type of disability, as it does in my case - the source of inspiration to continue my research efforts for this disparity population.

 In traditional health policies, race/ethnic health differences are well recognized as inequities in health care and health outcomes.
 However, similar recognition is lacking for disability-related research and policies.
 On virtually all measures of health outcomes, People with disabilities experience fare poorly.
 Moreover, they face more chronic diseases and conditions and experience them at earlier ages.
-While the recent efforts to make the poor health of people with disabilities more visible, the recognition has not yet reached a level where we put forward the health and quality of life on the front of public health priorities.
+While the recent efforts to make the poor health of people with disabilities more visible, the recognition has not yet reached a level where we put forward health and quality of life at the front of public health priorities.